yunjhongwu/strong-type/README.md

 - **Attributes:**
   - Adding the following attributes to `#[strong_type(...)]` allows for additional features:
     - `auto_operators`: Automatically implements relevant arithmetic (for numeric types) or logical (for boolean types) operators.
+    - `addable`: Automatically implements the `Add`, `Sub`, and other relevant traits.
+The attribute is a strict subset of `auto_operators`.
+    - `scalable`: Automatically implements the `Mul`, `Div`, `Rem`, and other relevant traits between a strong typed struct and its primitive type.
+Note that the attribute is not a subset of `auto_operators`.
     - `custom_display`: Allows users to manually implement the `Display` trait, providing an alternative to the default display format.
     - `conversion`: Automatically implements `From` and `Into` traits for the underlying type.
 This is optional since conversion may make strong types less distinct.
     - `underlying`: Specifies the underlying primitive type for nested strong types.